JSitter/webpack-react-app/README.md

 ## Deploying
 This project can be deployed to production as long as all the source code and assets are compiled into the `dist` folder.

-The server must simply be configured to run `npm start` to run.
+The server must simply be configured to run `npm start` to start the app.